SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 This feature allows a customer to create saved cart or update active cart, by importing CSV file containing product codes and quantities.

-Analogical allows users to download CSV file containing specified cart product entries.
+Analogical allows users to download CSV file containing specified order entries.

 ---